Kingcom/armips/Readme.txt

 .ascii value[,...]
 dcb value[,...]

-Inserts up to 128 bytes specified by the arguments.
+Inserts any number of bytes specified by the arguments.
 Value can be any equation, but only the lowest 8 bits are inserted.
 Value can also be a string in quotation marks.